CaptainSapphire/PH-s-Blog/_posts/draft-2026-02-26-Rewrite AI with NVIDIA.md

 How do developers ensure they are not replaced by AI? <br>
 **Answer:**  The #1 thing is being an effective organizor of information.
 Be the least biased, and that can strengthen the use of AI.(?)

+You mentioned people focus more on code execution nowadays than actually learning how to design good code.
+I feel like I struggle with this at work.
+What do you do to not loose that 'touch' as a software engineer? <br>
+**Answer:** Both AI and humans thrive on explicit assumptions.
+Keep an appropriate amount of reading as a part of your day.

+What should I study to better understand AI-generated code?
+School doesn't cover enough and I feel like I need to actually know the tools and frameworks myself. <br>
+**Answer:** Advocate for your university programs to expose you, with Cursor or Claude Code.
+The textbooks aren't written yet, and that's the phase we are in.